Rádio – Top 100 (Czech Republic)

 Rádio – Top 100 (originally Rádio Top 100 Oficiální) is the Czech national airplay chart published by the IFPI Czech Republic on a weekly basis.
 Besides the main Top 100 record chart, also two component charts are effective.
 The Rádio Top 50 features songs released exclusively by Czech and/or Slovak artists.
 Online versions of the charts are released at ifpicr.cz/hitparada, featuring Top 100, respectively Top 50 positions, depending on a chart release.

-As of the issue dated November 17, 2025 the current number-one single on the chart is "Pubert'ák" by Xindl X.
+As of the issue dated September 21, 2026 the current number-one single on the chart is "Neříkej, co má se stát" by Eva Farna.